pcarranza/terraform-provider-googlecalendar/README.md

 - `summary` `(string, required)` - the "title" of the event.

+- `calendar_id` `(string, optiona)` - the calendar id in which to manage the events.
+Optional, _primary_ by default.

-- `start` `(string, required)` - the RFC3339-formatted start time of the event _with the timestamp included_.
+- `start` `(string, required)` - the RFC3339-formatted start time of the event _with the timestamp included_ if it is a DateTime, only the date part to define a full day event.

 - `end` `(string, required)` - the RFC3339-formatted end time of the event _with
-  the timestamp included_.
+  the timestamp included_ if it is a DateTime, only the date part to define a full day event.

 - `description` `(string)` - the long-form description of the event.
 This can be multiple paragraphs using Terraform's heredoc syntax.